 Sepsis can be caused by any type of infection: bacterial, viral, fungal, or even parasitic.
-Sepsis can’t always be prevented, but many infections can be avoided with good and consistent hygiene and avoiding people with infections.
+Sepsis prevention is only possible by preventing infections with good and consistent hygiene and avoiding people with infections.
 Other infections can be prevented through the use of vaccinations.

-Viral infections, such as influenza (the flu) and chicken pox, are caused by viruses.
+Viral infections, such as influenza (the flu) chicken pox, and COVID-19 are caused by viruses.
 Viruses are microscopic organisms that must live inside a living host, such as humans.
 Although each virus is different, viruses generally don’t survive for long outside the host.

 Usually when you have a viral illness, your body produces antibodies that keep you from getting the illness again – they make you immune.
-Vaccines have been developed for many viruses, such as chicken pox (varicella), tetanus, and polio.
+Vaccines have been developed for many prevention of many viruses, such as chicken pox (varicella), tetanus, and polio.
 These vaccines, sometimes called immunizations, trick your body into thinking that it has been infected with the virus – and then makes you immune to actually getting the illness.
 By preventing illness, vaccines prevent sepsis deaths.

 Visit Sepsis and Prevention: Vaccinations to learn more about vaccines, how they work, and why they are important.